 For some more adult-leaning art, the 31 sculptures spread over a 25.5-acre wooded area at Ekeberg Park attract a local crowd because of its location in a residential suburb high above the city to the east.
 That said, it’s super easy to get there on public transport as a tram stops right outside.
 The best-known piece is the Venus Milo aux tiroirs by the Spanish surrealist Salvador Dalí.
 Yet most visitors come away discussing the controversial Deep Cream Maradona by Sarah Lucas.
 The park’s official website describes it as “part male, part maypole”.

-Saving money on accommodation
+Saving money on accommodation in Oslo

 Since I moved to Norway in 2011, there’s been an explosion of budget hotel chains opening up in the capital city.
 It’s a welcome trend!
 It’s now usually possible to bag a bed for the night in a private room for well under 1,000kr (USD118.00).
 There’s no frills and the rooms are tight, but it’s a more comfortable option than a hostel or the lottery of Airbnb.